 Parallel RLC Circuit

 Resonance in Series RLC Circuit

-Where vk is the instantaneous voltage across the kth branch and ik is the instantaneous current flowing through this branch.
-Tellegen theorem is applicable mainly general class of lumped networks consists of linear, non-linear, active, passive, time variant and time variant elements.
+vk is the instantaneous voltage across the kth branch and ik is the instantaneous current flowing through this branch.
+Tellegen theorem is applicable mainly in general class of lumped networks that consist of linear, non-linear, active, passive, time variant and time variant elements.
 This theorem can easily be explained by the following example.

 And it is the condition of Tellegen theorem,

 In the network shown in the figure, let v1, v2 and v3 be 7, 2 and 3 volts respectively.
 Applying Kirchhoff voltage law around loop ABCDEA.
 We see that v4 = 2 volt is required.
 Around loop CDFC, v5 is required to be 3 volt and around loop DFED, v6 is required to be 2.
 We next apply Kirchhoff current law successively to nodes B, C and D.

 At node B let ii = 5 A, then it is required that i2 = − 5 A. At node C let i3 = 3 A and then i5 is required to be − 8.
 At node D assume i4 to be 4 then i6 is required to be − 9.
 Carrying out the operation of equation,